criskgl/Arduinnova/README.md

    [![xMas](https://github.com/criskgl/Arduinnova/blob/master/readmeAssets/manualXmas.gif)]()

-* Help screen: If you feel stuck with the interface at any point your are welcope to press H to acces the help pannel.
+* Help screen: If you feel stuck with the interface at any point your are welcope to press H to acces the help panel.

     [![xMas](https://github.com/criskgl/Arduinnova/blob/master/readmeAssets/help.gif)]()